 Looking for a community?
 Here are a few places to get started:

 - Codecademy Forums: Join the conversation right here in the Codecademy Forums.
 Chat with other learners, share projects and get feedback, get help, get inspired by success stories, and more!

 - Codecademy Chapters: Codecademy Chapters are community-led local groups designed to help you stay motivated, get support on your learning journey, and connect with other learners near you, in-person or virtually.
 Join a chapter in your local area — or start your own!

-- Twitter: Join the conversation and meet other people that are learning to code on Twitter with hashtags like #100DaysOfCode and #CodeNewbie.
+- X, formerly known as Twitter: Join the conversation and meet other people that are learning to code on Twitter with hashtags like #100DaysOfCode and #CodeNewbie.
 (You can find us on Twitter at @Codecademy.)

 Looking for more advice for sticking with your coding goals?
 We’ve compiled a list of 7 tips for staying motivated from our community members.
 Here’s to accomplishing all of your goals and more in 2024!